greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/sus-outreach_1_1.md

 ---
-title: "System Usability Scale responder outreach"
+title: System Usability Scale responder outreach
-description: "The System Usability Scale (SUS) is a performance indicator we use to measure the long term usability of our product.
-This page outlines the process for reaching out to survey respondents who have opted-in to having a follow-up discussion with our UX team."
+description: The System Usability Scale (SUS) is a performance indicator we use to measure the long term usability of our product.
+This page outlines the process for reaching out to survey respondents who have opted-in to having a follow-up discussion with our UX team.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/sus-outreach_1_1/
+linkTitle: System Usability Scale responder outreach
+type: docs
 ---

 Every quarter, we include a question in the SUS survey that asks whether respondents would be interested in discussing their responses with a GitLab team member.
 This is a great opportunity for Product Designers and Product Managers to learn more about the usability challenges for their specific product area.